 Hours of Operation

 The Capitol is open in limited capacity.
-Here are the hours for this week:
+Here are the upcoming hours:

-The Capitol is CLOSED on most holidays, including:
+The Capitol is CLOSED on weekends, and most holidays, including:

 - Monday, January 16 – MARTIN LUTHER KING, JR. DAY